 The Ag Council raises awareness of the economic impact of the local farming industry and promotes excellence in farming.
-This outreach assists county farmers market their businesses, helps create an environment to attract new farmers, and informs residents and municipal officials about the importance of local agriculture.
+This outreach assists county farmers to market their businesses, helps create an environment to attract new farmers, and informs residents and municipal officials about the importance of local agriculture.
 We also partner with other organizations to address agricultural issues.

 The Ag Council members are appointed by the County Commissioners to administer programs to educate the general public on the importance of agriculture and encourage the continuation of farming in Chester County.
+View Bylaws

-Dr. Barbara Dallap-Schaer is the Medical Director at New Bolton Center, University of Pennsylvania School of Veterinary Medicine where she specializes in Emergency Medicine and Critical Care of large animals.
+Dr. Barbara Dallap-Schaer (Vice-Chair) is the Medical Director at New Bolton Center, University of Pennsylvania School of Veterinary Medicine where she specializes in Emergency Medicine and Critical Care of large animals.
 She and her husband Tom own and operate Meadowset Farm and Apiary in Landenberg.
 At Meadowset they focus on their bee yard where the honeybees produce honey, pollen, propolis and beeswax.
 The Schaers won the Ag Council's Farmer of the Year Award in 2013.

 Adam Mowery is the Managing Member of Mowery Environmental, LLC, an environmental consulting company that works primarily with the agricultural industry.
 Prior to founding his business in 2015, Mowery worked for the Chester County Conservation District for 7 1/2 years where he helped producers implement Best Management Practices (BMPs) to protect soil and water quality.
 Mowery is a frequent contributor of articles to the Mushroom News, a publication distributed by the American Mushroom Institute (AMI).
 He and his wife have 1 young son.
 Mowery joined the Ag Council board in 2017.

 Bill Shick has 12 years of vegetable growing experience in both for-profit and non-profit environments.
 He currently oversees all aspects of greenhouse production, field production, and produce handling at the Chester County Food Bank.
-He and his team of staff and volunteers grow Between 150-200,000 pounds of vegetables per year, which is distributed free of charge to those in need throughout Chester County.
+He and his team of staff and volunteers grow between 150-200,000 pounds of vegetables per year, which is distributed free of charge to those in need throughout Chester County.

-Gary Westlake is the owner of Westlake Tree Farms, LLC with farms in the north and western parts of the county totaling 280 acres over three townships.
-He is a 3rd generation Christmas tree grower and nurseryman, a Pennsylvania Certified Horticulturalist (PCH) and past president of the Pennsylvania Christmas Tree Grower's Association (PCTGA).
+Gary Westlake (Chair) is the owner of Westlake Tree Farms, LLC with farms totaling over 300 acres in the northern and western municipalities.
+He is a 3rd generation Christmas tree grower and nurseryman, specializing in Christmas tree production and marketing, as well as forest products.
+He has served four years on USDA's Christmas Tree Promotion Board and was appointed by Secretary Vilsack to a second term staring in January 2022.
+Westlake is a Pennsylvania Certified Horticulturalist (PCH) and past president of the Pennsylvania Christmas Tree Grower's Association (PCTGA).
 He joined the Ag Council board in 2017.

 Learn about all of the county government organizations that provide services to farmers and the agricultural community.